CyberSource/cybersource-rest-samples-php/README.md

 Then run `composer update` again.
 You might have to restart your machine before the changes take effect.

-### To set your API credentials for an API request,Configure the following information in ExternalConfiguration.php file:
+### To set your API credentials for an API request,Configure the following information in Configuration.php file:

   #### For Http Signature Authentication